Canon 2000D vs Leica M Typ 262

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More heavily discounted: Has been around for much longer (launched in November 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the M Typ 262 comes out slightly ahead of the 2000D (9 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the M Typ 262 is the clear winner of the contest (12 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 2000D vs Leica M Typ 262